LEIGH ROSE

 Leigh Rose is the American Fiction Author of the ©”Legends on the Rise Novel Series” for which she received the Massachusetts Cultural Council Award in Literature (2023).

-LEIGH’S STUDIO
+LEIGH’S WRITING STUDIO

-EDUCATION
+HIGHER EDUCATION

 M.A.
 University of North Carolina, Creative Writing.
 2010.
+(3.85 GPA, Magna Cum Laude)

 B.P.M.
 (Bachelor of Public Management) Florida Atlantic University, Arts Administration, Business Management, and Public Policy.
 2003.